 But if we build our computer to store data using bottles of beer on the wall, we'd better be plenty thirsty because we will need something like 99,999,999 bottles of beer to get up and running.
 And we will need a whole lot of time to set those bottles up, count them and replace them as data changes.
 Oh, and we will need something like the Great Wall of China to set them on.
-Needless to say, despite the impressive efforts ongoing at major universities to assemble the beer bottles (not to mention at sports bars and bowling alleys nationwide), our beer bottle data storage system isn't very practical.
+Needless to say, despite the impressive efforts ongoing at major universities and bowling alleys to assemble the raw materials, our beer bottle data storage system isn't very practical.
 Instead, we need something compact, lightweight and efficient-a leading edge technology--in short, a refrigerator magnet.